erezlife/sch-client/README.md

 sch_client.py is the core Python library used to interact with the SimpleCampusHousing Integration API

 The executable scripts expect a configuration file named config.json to exist in the same directory.
 All configuration and runtime options are set through this file.
 Sample config files are included for reference.
+Optionally, the location of the config file can be passed as the first command line argument to use instead of the default config.json.

 ## Included ERP Sample Scripts
 Sample integration scripts for the following ERP systems are included